 Which apps support Dark Mode in Windows 10?

-How to disable the Dark Mode in Windows 10
+Do you like the Dark Mode in Windows 10?

 The Dark Mode can be a cool way to use Windows 10.
 It can be more comfortable on your eyes, it can make the apps more readable, and some people might even think it is prettier.
-We like the Dark Mode and prefer it to the Light Mode.
-Do you feel the same?
-Or do you like the light theme better?
-Comment below and let's discuss.
+However, we like the Light Mode too, and we switch between modes once every couple of weeks.
+Before closing this tutorial, let us know which mode you like more and why.
+Are you a fan of the dark side?
+Or is light the only path forward? 🙂 Comment below and let's discuss.